Magnetic fields in galactic environments probed by Fast Radio Bursts: Discussion

 In our analysis, we explicitly assume that IGM contribution to the \rmobs~is negligible and do not consider \figm~as a free parameter in our model (see discussion in Section~\ref{sec:rm_igm}).
-Nevertheless, we need to adopt some value of \figm\ as part of the prior for our inference algorithm.
-However, there is a certain degree of degeneracy between \figm~and \fgas, set by the \fdiffz~prior (see eq.~\ref{eq:fdz}), with the uncertainty due to the fact that the exact partition of the cosmic baryons between the diffuse gas in the IGM and the ionized CGM remains uncertain.
-Recent FRB studies have produced a mild $1\sigma$ tension in the inferred \figm~fractions. \citet{khrykin2024b} have presented the first results of the FLIMFLAM survey, which utilizes a density reconstruction algorithm to constrain the LSS distribution in the foreground of $8$ localized FRBs.
+Nevertheless, we needed to adopt a value of \figm\ as part of the prior for our inference algorithm.
+However, there is a certain degree of degeneracy between \figm~and \fgas, set by the \fdiffz~prior (see Eq.~\ref{eq:fdz}), with the uncertainty due to the fact that the exact partition of the cosmic baryons between the diffuse gas in the IGM and the ionised CGM remains uncertain.
+Recent FRB studies have produced a mild $1\sigma$ tension in the inferred \figm~fractions. \citet{khrykin2024b} presented the first results of the FLIMFLAM survey, which utilises a density reconstruction algorithm to constrain the LSS distribution in the foreground of $8$ localized FRBs.
 Their analysis yielded $\figm = 0.59\pm 0.10$, mildly disfavouring strong AGN feedback \citep{khrykin2024a}.
-On the other hand, \citet{connor2025} calibrated the observed DM distribution of $69$ localized FRBs (but without information on the foreground halos) to the \texttt{TNG}~300 hydrodynamical simulations.
-They found $\figm = 0.76^{+0.10}_{-0.11}$ (see also \citealp{hussaini2025}), pointing to a stronger feedback.
-In general, this discrepancy in the inferred \figm~values might affect the accuracy of our inference (i.e., a systematic effect).
-In order to quantify the significance of the \figm~constraint on the inference results, we repeat our MCMC analysis described in Section~\ref{sec:infernece}, but with different values of the mean \figm~fraction adopted in the \fdiffz~prior (see Section~\ref{sec:priros}).
-The resulting $1$D marginalized posterior distributions of the model parameters $\Theta$ are illustrated in Figure~\ref{fig:ppdfs}, where we show inference results for adopted $\langle \figm \rangle = 0.6$ (blue), $\langle \figm \rangle = 0.8$ (orange), and the intermediate case $\langle \figm \rangle = 0.7$ (green).
+On the other hand, \citet{connor2025} calibrated the observed DM distribution of $69$ localised FRBs (but without information on the foreground halos) to the \texttt{TNG}~300 hydrodynamical simulations.
+They found $\figm = 0.76^{+0.10}_{-0.11}$ (see also \citealp{hussaini2025}), pointing to stronger feedback.
+In general, this discrepancy in the inferred \figm~values might affect the accuracy of our inference (i.e. a systematic effect).
+In order to quantify the significance of the \figm~constraint on the inference results, we repeated our MCMC analysis described in Section~\ref{sec:infernece}, but with different values of the mean \figm~fraction adopted in the \fdiffz~prior (see Section~\ref{sec:priros}).
+The resulting $1$D marginalised posterior distributions of the model parameters $\Theta$ are illustrated in Figure~\ref{fig:ppdfs}, where we show inference results for adopted $\langle \figm \rangle = 0.6$ (blue), $\langle \figm \rangle = 0.8$ (orange), and the intermediate case $\langle \figm \rangle = 0.7$ (green).
 In addition, we also show the MCMC results without \fdiffz~prior (red curves).